United States Divided into Physical Regions

-Each region varies slightly in its cultural traditions, history, climate and geographic features, and more.
+Each region has distinct culture, history, climate, and geographic features, and more.

 |Division 1 (New England)||Division 2 (Middle Atlantic)|